NoahHodgson/project-melia/docs/Melia-Recaps-4.md

 AUTHOR'S NOTES - Two Comments:
 1) We know it is [[Giocar]]'s mage, Ronaldo, who has found a way to peer into the In=between.
 2) The lady in green introduced this week is an [[Melia-Cosmic-Biographics#The Ador:|Ador]], specifically the sister of [[Eskil]].
 Unlike her brother, she did not stay in Melia Mar to be worshipped and instead continued the cosmic journey.

+## Arc 4 Ending
+Oliviero's party ended up escaping from Lerndel with the guards in hot pursuit.
+The lady in green was also traveling with their party. [[Eblis]] recounted his backstory one last time on the way (about him being Artar and his reason for having a vendetta against The Creators).
+They arrived in Bristok.
+This takes us up to where [[Lorenzo]]'s crew left off: [[Oliviero]] cast a meteor and leveling a sizeable part of Bristok.
+All that and more in [[Melia-Recaps-5]]